 Surrounding yourself with music in the first years of life has a huge impact on your child’s development and future.
 Numerous studies indicate that musical education positively translates into the way of thinking and the state of health of the toddler.

 Some parents use music therapy against their child still in the tummy.
 This is to relax the muscles and improve immunity.
 Recommended works include Mozart’s musical compositions (especially “Eine kleine Nachtmusik” ).
 Another great suggestion are the wonderful Bach’s works and Christmas carols.
 The popular statement that listening to Mozart (the so-called Mozart effect) increases the level of IQ has no scientific basis.
 It is necessary to be skeptical of such statements, because they are often a marketing trap.
 The statements suggested to the parents who want to give their child everything that is best.
 Yes, there have been many studies that have confirmed the improvement of mental productivity after listening to Mozart’s music.
 The effects are often short-term results.

 To actually have positive changes in the brain and the whole body through music, you need not only to listen to it.
 To get all the benefits it is needed to practice it by singing, playing musical instruments or by dancing.
 Playing an instrument requires not only knowledge about the characteristics.
-But also it is important to correctly set the body posture and know the theory of music.
+But also it is important to set the body posture and know the theory of music.
 Below we list only a part of the positive changes in the body caused by music.

-Effect Of Music Education In Young Age – The Impact Of Music Is Amazing.
+Impact Of Music Education In Young Age

 - causes positive changes in the structure and functioning of the brain